amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

   }
 {% endcodeblock %}

-Using doubly linked list, we no longer have to iterate through the whole list to get the 2nd last elements.
+Using a doubly linked list, we no longer have to iterate through the whole list to get the 2nd last elements.
 We can use directly `this.last.previous` and is `O(1)`.

 Did you remember that for the Queue we had to use two arrays?
 Now, we can change that implementation an use a doubly linked list instead that has an *O(1)* for insert at the start and deleting at the end.